 The accompanying financial statements include the accounts of the Company and its subsidiaries and in the opinion of management, contain all adjustments, including adjustments of a normal and recurring nature, necessary for a fair presentation of financial position and results of operations.
 Certain prior year items have been reclassified to conform to the current year presentation.
-In addition, the Company has made all necessary reclassifications to conform with amounts restated in amended Form 10-Q's filed for the first and second quarters of 2004.
 Results of operations for interim periods are not necessarily indicative of results for the full year.
 The accompanying financial statements and notes thereto should be read in conjunction with the Company's 2003 Annual Report on Form 10-K.